 The Backblaze Fireball

-You can also order 8TB hard drives with your data on it, if you want a fast download.
+You can also order 8TB hard drives with your data on them if you want a fast download.
 This costs $189 per hard drive, but that money is refunded when you return the device.

 At just $0.005 per GB per month, Backblaze B2 is one of the cheapest hot storage providers available.
 There is a $0.004 charge for 10,000 “class B” and 1,000 “class C” API calls once you’re past the free 2,500 daily limit, but these are pretty reasonable compared to other IaaS providers.